Charles Melville Hays: Transcontinental Railway

 Hays made the construction of the mainline his priority, failing to develop feeder lines.
 CNoR and CPR joined forces to gain control of the prairie traffic.
 The competition among the three railroads led to Canada's ending up with three transcontinental railways instead of one.
 This was to result in the GTP's being starved of traffic; even though it was arguably the best of the three, it ultimately failed to attract enough freight to make it profitable.

 After construction on the GTP began in 1905, Hays started the Grand Trunk Pacific Development Company in order to purchase thousands of acres of land on which he established town sites along the route of the railway, including Melville, Saskatchewan, which was named after him.
-Hays' vision went beyond the building of the railway.
+Hays's vision went beyond the building of the railway.
 He also had plans for a fleet of ocean liners and a string of resort hotels across the Rocky Mountains.
 He hired the famed architect Francis Rattenbury from CPR to design a grand hotel, the Château Prince Rupert, at the westernmost stop on the railway.
 In 1909, only 3000 people lived in Prince Rupert, but anticipation of the railroad caused it to grow rapidly, despite the rapidly rising cost of property and the muddy environs.
 The city was incorporated in 1910.

 After Rivers Wilson retired as the railroad's president in 1909, Hays was appointed to fill the position.
 By 1910, Grand Trunk union workers were demanding wages on par with those of railroad workers in the United States.
 A strike put a stop to construction.
 Hays finally gave into the workers' demands but failed to re-hire 250 previously fired strikers despite promising to do so.
 He also denied workers their pensions, causing one member of Parliament to describe him as "heartless, cruel, and tyrannical."

 By 1912, the cost of constructing the railway was increasing, with rising wages and price increases on materials, while the government refused to allow a rate increase.
-Another reason for the mounting costs was Hays' insistence on "building to the very highest standards".
+Another reason for the mounting costs was Hays's insistence on "building to the very highest standards".
 Meanwhile, CNoR and CPR monopolized the traffic in the west.
 In addition, Grand Trunk, which would be leasing the NTR from the government, was responsible for paying back the construction cost of that line.
 Hays began to fear insolvency.